CBEP-SoCB/Casco_Bay_CSOs_sum/Data/DATA_SOURCES.md

 https://hub.arcgis.com/datasets/maine::mainedep-cso

 The source file contains a statewide CSO data layer (in shapefile format), derived from permit data.
-The source file includes both "Active" and "Inactive" CSOs.
-Our derived data and analyses focus on the "Active" CSOs only.
+The source file includes both "Active" and "Inactive" CSOs Our derived data and analyses focus on the "Active" CSOs only, and only CSOs located within the Casco Bay watershed.

 We received an e-mail from Fred Dillon of the City of South Portland, identifying two CSO locations that are no longer Active, but that continue to be